visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 Running
 ========

-The source code developed by Visibilia up to the third (final) stage of the contest is formed by two main files:
+The source code developed by Visibilia up to the third (final) stage of the contest is formed by the following files:

 - ``unet3D_keras_segmentation.py`` Full code implementing segmentation algorithms for detecting lungs and COVID-19 lessions from CT scans.
 This code is fully implemented in Python.
 - ``yolov4-covid_classification.cfg`` Configuration file maintaining the parameter values for all the deep nets used in ``unet3D_keras_segmentation.py``.